Marr Grounds: Recognition

 Grounds was given a residency at the Cité internationale des arts in Paris in 1977, followed by one in New York, for which he was given time off from his lecturing job at Sydney University.
 After the exhibition in Toronto in 1918, he had another short studio residency in New York, and then a year-long residency at the Künstlerhaus Bethanien in Berlin, Germany, thanks to a grant from the Visual Arts Board.

 Personal life

 He married artist Joan Grounds around 1966, but they divorced in the late 1970s.

 He met renowned Australian artist Bonita Ely, the mother of his daughter, in 1981 in Toronto.
 Their daughter was born in Berlin, but was able to acquire American citizenship.

-He renounced his American citizenship in around 2005.
+He renounced his American citizenship around 2005.

 Death and legacy

 He died on 25 March 2021, aged 90, after living for some years on a property near Tanja, New South Wales, in a house with an environmental design reflecting his principles.